richardRadli/Multi_Phase_Deep_Random_Neural_Network/README.md

 ![SciPy](https://img.shields.io/badge/SciPy-v1.12.0-%230C55A5.svg?style=for-the-badge&logo=scipy&logoColor=%white)
 ![Ray Badge](https://img.shields.io/badge/Ray-v2.23.0-028CF0?logo=ray&logoColor=fff&style=for-the-badge)

+# Overview

-## Datasets
+## 📚 Datasets
 Datasets that are employed in our article can be found on the website of
 <a href="https://www.example.com/my great page">UCI Machine Learning Repository</a>.

 To convert them to appropriate format, use the python file called _convert_datasets.py_.

-Or it can be downloaded from <a href="https://drive.google.com/file/d/1Fe3DjPOGgzNmlnJj0yn0WTUazh3ojL8k/view?usp=drive_link">here<a/>.
+Or datasets can be downloaded from <a href="https://drive.google.com/file/d/1Fe3DjPOGgzNmlnJj0yn0WTUazh3ojL8k/view?usp=drive_link">here<a/>.

-## Requirement
+## 🛠️ Requirements
-Make sure you have the following dependencies installed:
+Make sure you have the following packages installed:

 ```bash
 colorlog~=6.8.2